saquibali7/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects:
+Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy

 ### Links of repository of Machine Learning Projects and research paper code i have reproduced.
 1. <a href="https://github.com/saquibali7/MovieRecommender">Movie Recommender System</a>